smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

     @gsutil cp ${LOCAL_PATH} gs://${BUCKET_NAME}/${BUCKET_FOLDER}/${BUCKET_FILE_NAME}
 ```

-- Finally use the predefined bash command from `Makefile` to upload your file to
+- Finally use the predefined bash command from `Makefile` to upload your file

 ```bash
 make upload_data
 ```

 👉 Check on [Storage](https://console.cloud.google.com/storage) that your file was correctly uploaded.
 You should see a `train_1k.csv` file in the `data` folder of your bucket.
 Look at the content of the `Makefile`.
-Can you see how the command used in order to upload the file is built ?
+You can see how the command used in order to upload the file was built

 🚀 Congrats!